DEFRA/waste-tracking-service/docs/api-landing-page.md

       When you’ve completed developing and testing your integration, please [email](WasteTracking_Developers@defra.gov.uk) a test submission for each of these scenarios and note down the corresponding Waste Tracking ID’s so we can review.

 5. Following approval of the test submission and acknowledgement of the [Terms of Service](api-terms-of-service.md), you will receive an API Code.
-You may now begin sending waste movements to the Waste Tracking Service.
+You begin sending waste movements to the Waste Tracking Service.

 ### Authentication